Kennon Road: History

 The original road was a Macadam Telford-type road which was later improved into an all-weather asphalt roadway.
 More recently, some portions of Kennon Road have been replaced with concrete pavement.

 The highway was severely damaged by the 1990 Luzon earthquake that the Department of Public Works and Highways decided for the permanent closure of the road.
 The highway was proposed to be replaced by a road traversing through the town of Itogon on the way to the lowlands of San Manuel, but was met with criticism from the inhabitants of Baguio.
 Kennon Road was reopened for public use on September 1, 1991, after rehabilitation efforts were completed.
 Throughout the years, however, the road has been subjected to temporary closures due to landslides that occurred during heavy storms or earthquakes.
 The road is currently being repaired and maintained by the Department of Public Works and Highways (DPWH) with usage limited only to light vehicles and only to residents living around the area.
 The rehabilitation and improvement of Kennon Road is currently being considered to be put under the Public-Private Partnership (PPP) scheme with the DPWH starting consultations with an international firm for a pre-feasibility study regarding the project.

 In December 2021, Republic Act No. 11604 was signed into law which mandates the Department of Public Works and Highways to undertake the full rehabilitation and maintenance of Kennon Road.

+Kennon Road rock shed

+The DPWH-CAR Director Khadaffy Tanggol announced that the P264 million rock shed construction along Camp 6, Tuba, Benguet is 64.37 percent complete.
+The 152-meter shed, which will be the catchment area for slope debris is expected to be finished in September.
+However, the Road will be closed for 2 months due to the prefabricated shed installation after having completed the Bued River columns.